The Top 10 Political Conventions That Mattered the Most

+In 2012, I wrote the piece below detailing this history and more, particularly how the evolving primary process has eliminated the convention as a scene of a battle for a nomination.
 The convention had essentially become obsolete by the 1972 Democratic Convention in Miami.
 Following the party reforms of the early 1970s, state primary elections could provide enough delegates to choose the nominee.
-Senator George McGovern—who had helped write the Democratic Party’s new nominating rules — garnered a majority of Democratic delegates by the time the convention began.
+Senator George McGovern—who had helped write the Democratic Party’s new nominating rules—garnered a majority of Democratic delegates by the time the convention began.
 (McGovern was then crushed by Nixon in a landslide.)
 So we may never again have a repeat of 1924, when the Democrats took 17 days and 103 ballots in the longest convention ever to nominate John W. Davis –who was and remains an obscure congressman from West Virginia.

 But once upon a time, conventions mattered.
 They chose the candidates, often with plenty of intrigue and horse-trading in the notorious “smoke-filled rooms” of yesteryear.
 And for that reason, some memorable conventions have changed the course of history.
-Here, in chronological order, are the Ten Most Consequential Conventions, also highlighting a few significant convention “Firsts.”
+The 2020 conventions, for that matter, may be historic in their own way in that they signal a last hurrah for a venerable political spectacle.

 1. 1831 Anti-Masonic Convention—Why start with one of the most obscure third parties in American history?
 Because they invented nominating conventions.
 The Anti-Masons, who feared the growing political and financial power of the secret society of Freemasons, formed in upstate New York; among their members was future president Millard Fillmore.